zenml-io/zenml/docs/book/cloud-guide/gcp/gcp_guide.md

 a separate GCP project for your ZenML resources.
 However, this step is completely optional, and you can also move forward within an existing project.
-If some resources already exist, feel free to skip their creation step and simply note down the relevant information.
+If some resources already exist, feel free to skip their creation step and just note down the relevant information.

 For simplicity, just open up a terminal on the side and save relevant values as we go along.
 You will use these when we set up the ZenML stack.